O's Means throws MLB's 3rd no-hitter of season, tops M's 6-0 - WHIZ News

 “It’s such a crazy feeling.
 It’s such a whirlwind of an experience.
 I don’t think I’ve been able to process it yet,” Means said.
 “But to be in the same breath as Palmer, I don’t think that it gets much better than that.”

-In a season in which batters are on track to hit a record-low .234, Means joined a no-hit club that includes gems by San Diego right-hander Joe Musgrove at Texas on April 9 and by Chicago White Sox left-hander Carlos Rodón against Cleveland on April 14.
+In a season in which batters are on track to hit a record-low .234, Means joined a no-hit club that includes San Diego right-hander Joe Musgrove at Texas on April 9 and Chicago White Sox left-hander Carlos Rodón against Cleveland on April 14.

 In addition, Arizona left-hander Madison Bumgarner pitched a seven-inning no-hitter against Atlanta on April 25, but that is not recognized as an official no-hitter by Major League Baseball because the game did not go at least nine innings, shortened under pandemic rules in effect for a second straight season.